|Sponsored by www.Soluxione.com||Manufactured by: The United States Playing Card Company|

 It can be played individually or by teams.

 Each player will choose a color.
 They will, therefore, receive the chess pieces and round chips of that color.
 In case of two players, each one can choose three colors as own ones.
 In case of three players each one can choose two colors as own ones.

 In case of 4 or 6 players, teams must be formed that will sit alternately at the table and also alternate their turns.
 Teams are allowed to discuss their moves aloud, before performing them or try to influence other teams with their proposals.

 In the case of 4 players, the members of a team will each choose a color and share a third color (both can move pieces or conquer tiles with this third color).

-All tiles will be shared equally at the start of the game among all players.
-If there is one left (in the case of five players) it will be placed on the table as the first area of the map.
-Players are not allowed to show their cards to the rest until they are placed on the board.
+The rest of the tiles will be distributed equally among all the players.
+Those that may be leftover (in the case of 4 players) will be added to those already existing on the board.
+Players must not show their cards to the rest until they are placed on the board.

 Each player will receive two Pokerdrez cards that will keep hidden to the other players.

 There are three dice (a color one, a resource one and a numeric one)

 - With the color die, the player can move one of his pieces (outside or inside of the board) to any area on the board of that color.